New Teacher Tales – Fiona

 Thanks to Fiona for this interview.
 You can find lots of advice and ideas for teaching English on her excellent blog Profe Fiona.

-If you liked this, we have many more interviews by people teaching English all over the world, in our New Teacher Tales series, including Malaysian Evonne who runs her own school, Emma who has taught in Argentina, Spain and Portugal and Angela from the Philippines who’s worked in Vietnam and Tanzania.
+If you liked this, we have many more interviews by people teaching English all over the world, in our New Teacher Tales series, including Malaysian Evonne who runs her own school, and Angela from the Philippines who’s worked in Vietnam and Tanzania.